Best High-End Knife Sets For Professional Or Home Use

 It uses a premium powder steel made by the Swedish company Damasteel (which is responsible for making the steel used in some of the best Damascus knives in the world).
 While these knives are made of Damascus, RWL34 is a fantastic material that’s capable of high hardnesses and can take a super thin edge.

-Coring a tomato with the Cangshan Thomas Keller Collection paring knife.
+A close-up of a tomato being cored with a Cangshan Thomas Kelller paring knife.

 Coring a tomato with the Thomas Keller Collection paring knife.